 Admission fee 2,030 yen (adult) 1,010 yen (elementary & junior high school students) 500 yen (4 years old and above)

 Atsuta Jingu is one of the most important shrines in Japan.
-It was built over 1,900 years ago which enshrines Amaterasu Omikami who is the deity of the sun and stores one of the three sacred treasures, Kusanagi no mitsurugi.
+It was built over 1,900 years ago and enshrines Amaterasu Omikami who is the deity of the sun and stores one of the three sacred treasures, Kusanagi no mitsurugi.
 This sacred sword is not open to the public but you can see over 6,000 historical items at the museum.
 Even though the shrine is located in the city, there is a little forest that allows you to enjoy a quiet walk at the shrine.

 3 minutes walk from Meitetsu Nagoya Honsen Tokoname Line Jingumae Station

 1 minute walk from Meijo Line Jingunishi Station

 8. Take a Memorable Photo at Nagoya City Hall

 Nagoya City Hall is known for being used for many movie shoots.
 It’s a mix of modern and traditional styles of architecture.
 The clock tower and Shachihoko stand proudly to overlook the city.